-It is important to note that, fixed approximate accuracy designs cannot accommodate a wide range of applications due to their diverse resilience profiles and different accuracy requirements.
-A class of approximate multipliers which provided flexibility and tunable error includes TOSAM~\cite{8626488}, DSM~\cite{6858039} and DRUM~\cite{7372600}.
-These designs provide variable accuracy, but their efficiency in terms of delay, power and area drops as accuracy requirements rise, which negatively impacts both cost and computation power.
-Fig. \ref{relative_error} shows the Absolute Relative Error Distance (ARED) of these multipliers relative to one of the input operands (A).
-As depicted in Fig. \ref{relative_error}, the peak error and mean of ARED (MARED) of these approximate multipliers is relatively high, i.e., TOSAM has the least MARED between these multipliers which is equal to $5.76\%$.
-However, the MARED of our scaleTRIM (3,4) is equal to $3.73\%$.
-Moreover, as shown in Fig. \ref{relative_error} (a-d), the peak ARED of our scaleTRIM (3,4) has the least ARED among the other state-of-the-art works.
+It is important to note that fixed approximate multiplier designs cannot accommodate a wide range of applications, due to their diverse resilience profiles and different accuracy requirements.
+To address this concern, several design-time configurable approximate multipliers have been proposed that enable an explicit accuracy-efficiency trade-off by adjusting the amount of operand information used during multiplication.
+These designs include DSM~\cite{6858039}, DRUM~\cite{7372600}, and TOSAM~\cite{8626488}.
+Although these designs offer various configurations, their efficiency in terms of area, power, and delay drops drastically as accuracy requirements increase, which negatively impacts both the design-time and running costs of the system.
+Fig.~\ref{fig:initial_design_space} shows the complete design space of 8-bit TOSAM, DSM, and DRUM multipliers.
+The figure highlights that as the accuracy requirements increase, the cost of the optimal design in terms of area, power, and delay increases drastically. \textit{Thus, more sophisticated approximations are required that can offer improved accuracy-efficiency trade-offs.}